MTCMarketing/freelancer--abdul-rehman/requirement--containerization.md

 Not Okay to include
 - align
-- max width
+- max-width
 - font-family
 - font-size
 - etc...

-These are just barebones building blocks that can be used across projects easily.
+These are just barebones building blocks that allow me to add quick backgrounds to differnt sites and can be used across projects easily.

 For example when cloaning the following...